T

 Misc

-High-end souvenirs, cocktails, personal services.
+High-quality souvenirs, cocktails, personal shopping.

 Destination-specific money tips